All Collections

 8.5 Playoffs Reschedules

 Teams may only request up to a 24-hour reschedule during Playoffs.
-If a team is unable to compete during the scheduled match time, or within the reschedule time frame, a forfeit will be applied.
+A forfeit will be applied if a team cannot compete during the scheduled match time or within the reschedule time frame.
 If both teams fail to show up for a match or reschedule, they will both be eliminated from the Playoff bracket.

 9. Forfeits